nachoaldamav/ultra/README.md

 ### Why is it faster?
 SNPM uses the same installation system as PNPM, fetch dependency, download dependency.
 Without waiting for the rest of the dependencies.

-To resolve the dependencies, a dependency tree is generated as in NPM version 2, each dependency (or subdependency) has its own `node_modules`.

 Now you are probably wondering how that makes the space more efficient than in NPM.

 Each dependency is a hard link to a common store inside `.snpm-cache`, so all your projects use shared dependencies.